internalregister/internalregister.github.io/_posts/2019-09-29-Console-Video.markdown

 ## PPU

 The PPU's firmware is the most complex in this whole project.
-At first it was entirely programmed in AVR assembly, now it has a few sectiosn in C and others in assembly (it should be the other way around, I know, I should've started in C and moved to assembly, but oh well..).
+At first it was entirely programmed in AVR assembly, now it has a few sections in C and others in assembly (it should be the other way around, I know, I should've started in C and moved to assembly, but oh well..).
 The reason I started developing it in assembly is because from the start I knew I had to get the best performance from the code in other to push the most complexity I could into the graphics.

+The PPU has the funcion of rendering the actual frames.
+It can use internal graphics (which are limited graphics stored in the firmware) which I call CHR-ROM or use an external RAM chip as the source of graphics: CHR-RAM.

 The PPU's operates as follows:

 - Copy the contents of the PPU-RAM to internal RAM.
 - Send the NMI signal to the CPU
-- If the PPU Mode is CHRROM:
+- If the PPU Mode is CHR-ROM:
   - Draw background with internal graphics
   - Draw sprites with internal graphics
-- If the PPU Mode is CHRRAM:
+- If the PPU Mode is CHR-RAM:
-  - Draw background with CHRRAM graphics
+  - Draw background with CHR-RAM graphics
-  - Draw sprites with CHRRAM graphics
+  - Draw sprites with CHR-RAM graphics
-  - Draw overlay with CHRRAM graphics
+  - Draw overlay with CHR-RAM graphics
-  - Draw sprites over the overlay with CHRRAM graphics
+  - Draw sprites over the overlay with CHR-RAM graphics
-- If the PPU Mode is copy to CHRRAM:
+- If the PPU Mode is copy to CHR-RAM:
-  - Copy PPU-RAM contents to CHRRAM
+  - Copy PPU-RAM contents to CHR-RAM
   - Set the PPU Mode to Finished copying
 - Wait for the VPU to signal the VRAM has switched
 - Repeat